PALATINE BONE ANATOMY

 • Maxillary Surface — lateral aspect

-• Forms part of maxillary sinus walls
+• Forms part of your maxillary sinus walls

 Crests